maxawzsinger/gitrails/README.md

 ### User Types

-End users (usually humans) install the GitRails app on a personal or org account and receive a principal key.
+End users install the GitRails app on a personal or org account and receive a principal key.

 Note: the server performs GitHub calls using the installed GitHub App's installation token, using that token's scopes.

-Principals (human or AI) authenticate with that principal key and handle administrative tasks, including provisioning and managing agent keys.
+Principals authenticate with a principal key and handle administrative tasks, including provisioning and managing agent keys.

-Agents (usually AI) authenticate with an agent key and call the proxied GitHub API endpoints.
+Agents authenticate with an agent key and call the proxied GitHub API endpoints.
 Each agent key is associated with its own permissions object that controls which GitHub API endpoints it can call and the parameters it can pass when calling.

 ### Agent Key Endpoints